 Yeah Buoy!
 No more lost hats to the ocean or the lake.
 The Runners Original is equipped with a buoyant visor core to help keep it afloat.
 This visor will make sure to keep your hat above water, even if your head isn't!

 Made To Keep You and Your Hat Fresh

 The Runners Original sports both moisture-wicking lining and an antimicrobial sweatband behind the scenes, inside the hat.
 The moisture wicking lining helps to break down sweat and moisture into tiny molecules in order to keep your hat dry and free of sweat stains.
 The antimicrobial sweatband works hand in hand to help keep the hat clean and fresh, no matter what you throw at it.

-The 15 Best Running Hats for Every Type of Runner
+The 15 Best Running Hats for Every Type of Runner in 2023

 Running with a hat carries a number of benefits, from keeping your sweat at bay to just making sure you look cool (very important).

 But whatever the reason you’re currently in the market for a new cap, you’ll find at least one perfect option below.